fameteor/meteor-template-1.7/README.md

 - user management : put ADMIN creation independantly in order not to have any modification !

+- user management : if form is not correct, the form is sent to the server (it should not be), and we get the form errors messages only when you click again on "create a new user"

 ## Upgrades : to do